Atlantic Steel Company Records

 Unpublished manuscripts are protected by copyright.
 All requests to publish, quote, or reproduce must be submitted through the Kenan Research Center.

-Confronted by a slumping steel industry, the company built a modernized plant in Cartersville, Georgia, in 1974.
-In 1979 Atlantic Steel was acquired by Ivaco, Inc. through a stock purchase.
+The company built a modernized plant in Cartersville, Georgia, in 1974.
+In 1979, Atlantic Steel was acquired by Ivaco, Inc. through a stock purchase.
 The Cartersville plant was sold in 1996, and in the following year Jacoby Development purchased the property on which the main plant was located in midtown Atlanta.
 Atlantic Steel ceased operations on December 31, 1998.
-The site is now the home of Atlantic Station, a multi-use complex of residential units, offices, shops, restaurants and entertainment venues.
+The site was later developed into Atlantic Station, a multi-use complex of residential units, offices, shops, restaurants, and entertainment venues.

 Extent